boystrange/FairCheck/README.md

 Note that the option `-b` disables *both* session boundedness and cast boundedness checking.
 Nonetheless, `FairCheck` is able to distinguish the violation of each property independently.
-In particular, the program discussed in [Claim 6](#claim-6) has been flagged as session unbounded, whereas the one discussed here is flagged as cast unbounded.
+For example, both `B₁` and `B₂` discussed in [Claim 5](#claim-5) are flagged as session unbounded, whereas the one discussed here is flagged as cast unbounded.

 ``` bash
 $ faircheck -a artifact/equation_7.pi